 Publicly traded companies are required to hold meetings once a year for their shareholders.
-At these meetings, shareholders are asked to vote on certain key items that require shareholder approval, such as the election of directors to a company’s board.
-These votes are known as proxy votes because most shareholders do not attend the meetings in person.
+At these meetings, certain key items that require shareholder approval, such as resolutions pertaining to corporate sustainability or the election of directors to a company’s board, are considered.
+These are known as proxy votes since most shareholders do not attend the annual meetings in person.

-Green Century policy is to ensure that all of the Funds’ proxies are voted at all times in the best interest of the Funds and its shareholders.
+Green Century votes all of its proxies in the best interest of the Funds and its shareholders.
 When considering shareholder resolutions about the environment and public health, Green Century believes that environmentally destructive practices are not just bad for society and the environment, but also create significant risk for businesses.
-To learn more about our policies, please click on the link to the right.
+You can read Green Century’s Proxy Voting Policies and Procedures.

 View Green Century’s Policy Voting Policies and Procedures

 °Green Century Capital Management, Inc. (Green Century) is the investment advisor to the Green Century Funds (the Funds).